Ex-Opera/Dank-coin/README.md

 ## Disclaimer

 - **Self-botting:** The use of self-bots is against Discord's Terms of Service.
-This script is provided for educational purposes, and its use may result in consequences.
+This script is provided for educational purposes and historical purposes only.
+(It doesn't work anyways)

 ## Contribution